sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

     'distributed systems',
   ]
 category: 'Data Engineering'
-background: ''
+background: null
 ---

-I'm working on a new project intended to replace a large —too large— monolith.
+I'm working on a new project intended to replace a large —too large— monolith that created ramifications and introduce coupling in the whole company.

 To adapt to the evolving needs of the **business** (Customer Orders), boost the **Time To Market**, improve **traceability** and **communication** between teams, we settled in using a CQRS asynchronous architecture (but _without_ Event Sourcing).